 Fuzzy Search

 The “Fuzzy Search” module allows the table search to match results that are not necessarily exactly the same as the search term.
-Rows will be found even if a search term has typos, spelling mistakes, or is written in a dialect.
+Rows will be found even if a search term has typos, spelling mistakes or misspellings, partial matches, or is written in a dialect.

 Feature description